ComposioHQ/composio/README.md

 # Mintlify Starter Kit

-Simply `Use this template` to quickstarter your documentation setup with Mintlify.
+Click on `Use this template` to quickstarter your documentation setup with Mintlify.
 The starter kit contains examples including

 - Guide pages
 - Navigation
 - Customizations
 - API Reference pages
 - Use of popular components

-### 🚀 Quickstarter

-Navigate to [mintlify.com](https://mintlify.com) and click on [Get Started](https://mintlify.com/start)

 ### 👩‍💻 Development